'Blue Hell' might not be as hot for Minnesota United this time

 "They're good, they're good at home," Heath said.
 "Obviously, when that stadium is full, they do create a really good atmosphere.
 It's a really intimate little stadium, one of the better atmospheres within the league.
 But it's generally fueled by the performance on the field.
 They're excellent at home."

-This time, the Loons arrive on a same-day chartered flight to play the Western Conference’s top-seeded team.
-Sporting K.C. went 12-6-3 in a regular season — including 5-3-1 at home — when it defeated Minnesota United 1-0 both home and away and had a Nov.
+This time, the Loons arrive on a same-day chartered flight to play the Western Conference's top-seeded team.
+Sporting KC went 12-6-3 — including 5-3-1 at home — in a regular season in which it defeated Minnesota United 1-0 both home and away and had a Nov.
 1 game canceled because of positive COVID-19 testing.

 Sporting Kansas City allows 18% of Children's Mercy Park capacity for home games during the COVID-19 pandemic.
 That's 3,300 fans expected for Thursday's game.